AGmccoy/Tarspot-histology-microbiome-investigation/README.md

 Illumina reads were first trimmed to Q20 before filtering out corn and Phyllachora maydis sequences.
 Remaining reads were mapped to the NCBI-nr database and identified via DIAMOND and MEGAN programs at the Michigan State University HPCC.

-Raw reads can be found in the Sequence Read Archives under bioproject XXXXXXXX
+Raw reads can be found in the Sequence Read Archives under bioproject PRJNA1010794

 Data here are the exported identity counts of reads mapped and identified from MEGAN for visualization in R